 - Interviews are conducted in French for all candidates who have applied through the Parcousup admissions platform, regardless of their selected programme.
 However, if the candidate is looking to enrol in one or more of the programmes taught in English at the Undergraduate College, the interview panel may ask some questions in English in order to assess the candidate’s linguistic level.

-- Candidates from international secondary school systems can choose for their interview to be conducted in French or English, depending on the language of the programme(s) they wish to enrol in at Sciences Po.
+- Candidates from international secondary school systems will be interviewed in French or in English, depending on the language of the programmes they wish to enrol in at Sciences Po.

 Please note: failure to attend your interview will result in the rejection of your application.